hank880907/weeding-robot/readme.md

 The accuracy of GPS is about 5 meter, but inorder to not harm the crops, it need to achieve the accuracy of about 5 cm.
 This is achieved by fusing the IMU, odometry, and differential GPS data.

-ROS was used for the project
+This project was implemented in ROS

 # System Requirment #

 Ubuntu 16.04

 ROS kinetic

 # Installation #
 This is the workspace of the weeding robot project.
+So first, you need to have a catkin workspace.
+See ROS website for more informantion.

-Clone this repository to the catkin workspace code(src) folder and install the necessary packages.
+Clone this repository to the catkin workspace src folder and install the necessary packages.

 the packages can be install by: